OK Computer: Singles

 Radiohead chose "Paranoid Android" as the lead single, despite its unusually long running time and lack of a catchy chorus.
 Colin Greenwood said the song was "hardly the radio-friendly, breakthrough, buzz bin unit shifter [radio stations] can have been expecting", but that Capitol supported the choice.
 The song premiered on the Radio 1 programme The Evening Session in April 1997 and was released as a single in May 1997.
 On the strength of frequent radio play on Radio 1 and rotation of the song's music video on MTV, "Paranoid Android" reached number three in the UK, giving Radiohead their highest chart position.

 "Karma Police" was released in August 1997 and "No Surprises" in January 1998.
 Both singles charted in the UK top ten, and "Karma Police" peaked at number 14 on the Billboard Modern Rock Tracks chart.
 "Lucky" was released as a single in France, but did not chart.
 "Let Down", considered for release as the lead single, was issued as a promotional single in September 1997 and charted on the Modern Rock Tracks chart at number 29.
-Meeting People Is Easy, Grant Gee's rockumentary following the band on their OK Computer world tour, premiered in November 1998.
+In 2025, after it became popular on the social media platform TikTok, "Let Down" became Radiohead's first entry on the Billboard Hot 100 since their 2008 single "Nude".

 Tour

-Radiohead embarked on a world tour in promotion of OK Computer, the "Against Demons" tour, commencing at the album launch in Barcelona on 22 May 1997.
-The tour took the band across the UK and Ireland, continental Europe, North America, Japan and Australasia, concluding on 18 April 1998 in New York.
-It was taxing for the band, particularly Yorke, who said: "That tour was a year too long.
+Radiohead embarked on the "Against Demons" world tour in promotion of OK Computer, commencing at the album launch in Barcelona on 22 May 1997.
+They toured the UK and Ireland, continental Europe, North America, Japan and Australasia, concluding on 18 April 1998 in New York.
+A documentary by Grant Gee following Radiohead on the tour, Meeting People Is Easy, premiered in November 1998.

+The tour was taxing for the band, particularly Yorke, who said: "That tour was a year too long.
 I was the first person to tire of it, then six months later everyone in the band was saying it.
 Then six months after that, nobody was talking any more."
+In 2003, Colin Greenwood said the tour was the lowest point in Radiohead's career: "There is nothing worse than having to play in front of 20,000 people when someone—when Thom—absolutely does not want to be there, and you can see that hundred-yard stare in his eyes.
+You hate having to put your friend through that experience."

-The tour included Radiohead's first headline Glastonbury Festival performance on 28 June 1997; despite technical problems that almost caused Yorke to abandon the stage, the performance was acclaimed and cemented Radiohead as a major live act.
-Rolling Stone described it as "an absolute triumph", and in 2004 Q called it the greatest concert of all time.
+The tour included Radiohead's first headline performance at Glastonbury Festival on 28 June 1997.
+Despite technical problems that almost caused Yorke to abandon the stage, the performance was acclaimed and cemented Radiohead as a major live act.
+Rolling Stone described it as "an absolute triumph", and in 2004 Q named it the greatest concert of all time.
+In 2023, the Guardian named it the greatest Glastonbury headline set, writing that "frustration and tension led to the band playing out of their skins, adding a startling potency to a set that confirmed OK Computer as the defining sound of rock's post-Britpop shift".